umd-afrl/devices/README.md

 **Wearing the Equipment**

-Here is how we mounted the equipment to the field operator.
+Shown in Figure 7 is how the equipment is worn by the field operator.
 Without the AVMU in the Radar Operator&#39;s pelican case, the pelican case is solely there to provide the LAN and the User Interface.
 ![alt text](media/field_operator_gear_on.jpg)
+Figure 7: Field Operator with all Equipment Mounted